Table of Contents

 You can be reassured that you’ve optimised your routes, but route planning is just the beginning of a dispatcher’s day.

-Once your trucks are on the road and routes are in progress, things can change quickly (very quickly).
-Using a delivery dispatch software purpose built to handle these kinds of changes can help keep your drivers moving efficiently, avoiding time-consuming manual searching and re-routing.
+Using delivery dispatch software purpose built to handle these kinds of changes can help keep your drivers moving efficiently, avoiding time-consuming manual searching and re-routing, and reducing delivery delays by providing real-time updates.

 Imagine you get a last-minute pickup that needs collecting immediately.
 Suddenly, your dispatch team needs to know which driver has enough time in their route and can handle another stop.
 Or they need to know which driver is closest to the parcel’s pick up and drop off locations.